astropy/astropy-APEs/APE14.rst

             guarantee that Astropy will have all the classes to represent all kinds of world coordinates.
 Furthermore, we recommend that the output be kept as human-readable as possible.

+            The classes used here should have the ability to do conversions by passing an instance as the first argument to the same class with different arguments (e.g. ``Time(Time(...), scale='tai')``).
+This is a requirement for the implementation of the high-level interface.

+            The second tuple element for each value of this dictionary can in turn contain either instances of classes, or if necessary can contain serialized versions that should take the same form as the main classes described above (a tuple with three elements with the fully qualified name of the class, then the positional arguments and the keyword arguments).
+For low-level API objects implemented in Python, we recommend simply returning the actual objects (not the serialized form) for optimal performance.
             """

 We now take a look at an example of use of ``world_axis_object_components`` with